jiang719/road-network-predictability/README.md

-## Urban road network homogeneity reveals maturity and inheritance of cities
+## Spatial homogeneity of urban road networks reveals socioeconomic development and inter-city similarity via graph neural networks

 A graph neural network computing the intra-city and inter-city network homogeneity of urban road networks (URNs)

 ## Introduction

-* The network homogeneity of URNs measures the similarity of intersection connection styles between the partial network and the whole network.
+* The spatial homogeneity of URNs measures the similarity of intersection connection styles between the partial network and the whole network.
 It captures the multi-hop node neighborhood relationships, and has promising applications in urban science, network science, and urban computing.
 * This GitHub repository discusses a user-friendly approach to compute the network homogeneity of URNs worldwide.
-* URN classification, URN SNDi calculation, social-economic factor relation analysis, inter-city homogeneity analysis are also attached.
+* URN classification, URN SNDi calculation, socioeconomic factor relation analysis, inter-city homogeneity analysis are also attached.

 ## Publication

+**Spatial homogeneity of urban road networks reveals socioeconomic development and inter-city similarity via graph neural networks**
-**Urban road network homogeneity reveals maturity and inheritance of cities** *Jiawei Xue, Nan Jiang, Senwei Liang, Qiyuan Pang, Takahiro Yabe, Satish V Ukkusuri, Jianzhu Ma*, 2021.
+*Jiawei Xue, Nan Jiang, Senwei Liang, Qiyuan Pang, Takahiro Yabe, Satish V Ukkusuri, Jianzhu Ma*, 2021.

 ## Requirements